eclipse-tractusx/digital-product-pass/dpp-tutorial/README.md

 > [!NOTE]
 > Session number will be provided by the coaches!
 There are three sessions, values from [1-3].

+> [!Caution]
+> Please dont change the given templates, only change the provided placeholders

 ## Phase 1: Data Provision

 In this Phase, you as a provider will create a Digital Product Passport of a spectific Part of the Arena-X Car.
 For this phase, you can use your own computer through Visual Studio Code / Notepad ++ or a given Virtual Machine.